Pakistani court grants bail to Imran Khan in terrorism cases - ExBulletin

 Pakistani court grants bail to Imran Khan in terrorism cases

-On March 21, 2023, a Pakistani court granted former Prime Minister Imran Khan a week’s bail in two new cases in which he faces terrorism charges, officials said.
+LAHORE, Pakistan (AP) A Pakistani court on Tuesday granted former prime minister Imran Khan a week’s bail in two new cases in which he faces terrorism charges, officials said.
 The ruling gave the ousted prime minister and now popular opposition leader another brief reprieve from arrest.

 Since his ousting in a no-confidence vote in Parliament last April, the 70-year-old former cricketer turned Islamist politician has been embroiled in a series of legal cases against him, including for terrorism and corruption while in office.